The death of a Sri Lankan Tamil refugee in Papua New Guinea is the sixth fatality on Manus Island in four years.

 "There are not enough doctors or proper treatment."

-Former Manus Island MP Ron Knight said the magistrate on the island would be conducting a coroner's investigation over coming days.
+The local magistrate on the island will be conducting a coroner's investigation over coming days.

 The body of Iranian refugee Hamed Shamshiripour was found near refugee accommodation in early August.